Home/Vigil vs Tradervue

 Tradervue is one of the original trade journals with solid execution-level tracking and a shared trade community.
 But it has no AI analysis, no prop firm rule tracking, and CSV export requires a paid plan.
 Vigil is a newer tool built specifically for prop firm compliance -- with AI audits, trailing drawdown simulation, and pre-loaded rules for 20+ firms.

-Tradervue vs Vigil: Feature Comparison
+Tradervue vs Vigil: At a Glance

 FeatureTradervueVigil